Climate governance: Market-based

 The history of climate governance has seen increasing emphasis placed on market based solutions, or "flexibility mechanisms".
 This is a development that complements, rather than replaces traditional "command and control" regulation.
 The decision to favour market mechanisms has been identified as inevitable given the growth in popularity of neoliberalism over the past two decades.
 Thus, targets set at international climate governance conventions have been achieved through the application of markets (for example the EU-ETS), public-private partnerships (for example "type II partnerships") and the self-regulation of industry (for example the Global Gas Flaring Reduction Partnership).

 Significantly, the Kyoto Protocol offers participating countries three market based mechanisms as means to meeting their binding emissions reduction targets.
 These are 'emissions trading' (known as "the carbon market"), 'the clean development mechanism' (CDM) and 'joint implementation' (JI).
 The three Kyoto market mechanisms have been identified as forms of carbon market governance, a market based form of climate governance.
 Carbon market governance allows carbon emissions in one place to be exchanged with emissions reductions in another.
 It relies on measuring, monitoring and verification techniques to commensurate carbon, allowing seemingly disparate activities to appear on the same balance sheet.

 The largest working example of carbon market governance to date is the EU-ETS.
 It is a multinational emissions trading scheme.
 Advocates of this mechanism cite its focus on improving efficiency, reducing carbon where it is most cost efficient to do so.
 Its critics identify that it has so far allowed participating industries to profit from excess carbon credits while having little or no effect on their carbon emissions.

-The view of climate governance stakeholders that climate action was a costly burden has somehow changed in recent years: According to the Global Commission on the Economy and Climate, up to 90% of the actions required to get onto a 2 °C pathway would be compatible with the goals of boosting national development, equitable growth and broadly shared improvements in living standards.
+The view of climate governance stakeholders that climate action was a costly burden has diminished in recent years: According to the Global Commission on the Economy and Climate, up to 90% of the actions required to get onto a 2 °C pathway would be compatible with the goals of boosting national development, equitable growth and broadly shared improvements in living standards.
 Three phenomena are behind this cost-benefit analysis: First, "negative cost abatement" means that curbing emissions reduces overall costs (e.g. energy savings).
 Second, economies of scale and learning-by-doing innovation potentially lead to falling costs over time.
 Third, so-called "co-benefits" such as health benefits through less air pollution or livelihood security through land restoration can be beneficial for individual countries.